bensonchoyintuitas/ambo_sim/README.md

    - Patient ID is stored in ambulance's single slot during transport
    - At hospital, patient ID moves from ambulance to hospital's patient array

+## Schemas
+Schemas are compatible, but vary in terms of element coverage depending on NoSynthea, Synthea and LLM usage.
+- See [PATIENT-SCHEMA.md](PATIENT-SCHEMA.md) for detailed patient schema documentation

 ## Data Flow and Components